fede2782-builds-priv/kernel-installer-legacy/README.md

 ## Building

+Adapt the values in config.sh file to your needs.

 On Windows, place the kernel executable named as `Image` just select all file and ZIP file using built-in zip function or by using 7-zip with default compression level.

 On Linux just use the `zip` command part of the `zip` in Debian-based distros, run the following in the repository after copying the kernel image as `Image`.